Tag Archive for: Party

 • Access to conferences and training sessions on speech-language pathology, organized by our Vice President of Training

-• Preferential rates from our partner companies: insurance providers, publishing houses, and more…
+• Preferential rates from our partner companies: insurance companies, publishing houses, etc.

-• Discounted or free travel to events organized by the FNEO (training weekends and national conferences)
+• Discounted or free travel to events organized by the FNEO (training weekends and the national convention)

 • Opportunity to participate in all team-building, cultural, and wellness events organized by the association